-Cupping therapy can play an important complementary role in treating and healing frozen shoulder.
-In cupping therapy, specialised cups with thick round lipped glass or plastic are depressurised and placed on the skin of the patient.
-Tissues are pulled up into the cup and stretched also fresh blood is drawn into the area to help heal.
-Cupping can affect the body in a variety of ways, such as:
+Cupping therapy can play an important complementary role in treating and recovering from frozen shoulder.
+Cupping therapy, has been used for thousands of years and uses specialised cups with thick round lipped glass or plastic.
+The cups are depressurised and placed directly on the skin of the client.
+Skin, fascia and muscle are pulled up into the cup stretching the tissue and drawing fresh blood into the area, providing nutrients to aid healing.
+Cupping can cause numerous changes:

-- breakup micro-adhesions within the muscle fibers and fascia to significantly improve the flexibility of shoulder tissues and range of motion
+- cupping can breakup micro-adhesions within the muscle fibres and fascia to improve the range of the shoulder.

-- stimulate the body’s own immune system to clean up damaged tissues
+- stimulate the body’s own immune system to clean up and heal damaged tissue.

-- accelerate the effects of other alternative treatment modalities
+- enhance the effects of other natural treatment modalities

 If you would like to try cupping give us a call 03 9645 9923 or book online